malickdouet/etc/README.md

-# HDKA
+# ETC

 This project goal is to learn/teach people how to work on a collaborative project.
 The project is running with docker and git is used for versioning.

  ## Quick install